ZhangdingLiu/ZhangdingLiu/README.md

-## 👋 Hi,
+## 👋 Hi, I am Zhangding Liu

-Zhangding Liu is a Research Assistant and Ph.D. student in **Computational Science and Engineering** at **Georgia Institute of Technology**.
+I am a Research Assistant and Ph.D. student in **Computational Science and Engineering** at **Georgia Institute of Technology**.
 His research focuses on **machine learning**, **multimodal learning**, and **large language models**, with the goal of advancing AI capabilities in understanding, reasoning, and interacting with complex real-world environments.

-He has collaborated with leading researchers and industry partners, including **Lawrence Berkeley National Laboratory**, **Partnership for Innovation**, and **Emergency Services Departments**, implementing AI for multimodal data analysis and disaster-aware resilience in smart city digital twins.
+I have collaborated with leading researchers and industry partners, including **Lawrence Berkeley National Laboratory**, **Partnership for Innovation**, and **Emergency Services Departments**, implementing AI for multimodal data analysis and disaster-aware resilience in smart city digital twins.

-With expertise in machine learning, deep learning, and LLMs, as well as a strong background in engineering applications, Zhangding is passionate about leveraging AI to address real-world challenges.
+With expertise in machine learning, deep learning, and LLMs, as well as a strong background in engineering applications, I am passionate about leveraging AI to address real-world challenges.